Forgotosleep/lemon-learn-english/documentation.md

 #### UPDATE/categories/:id

-> Update a specific Level entity, based on its ID
+> Update a specific Category entity, based on its ID

 _Request Header_